 In addition to teaching on-campus classes, Dr. Glahn teaches immersive courses in Italy and Great Britain, as well as immersive courses in writing and in worship.
 Dr. Glahn is a multi-published author of both fiction and non-fiction, a journalist, and a speaker who advocates for thinking that transforms, especially on topics relating to art, gender, sexual intimacy in marriage, and first-century backgrounds as they relate to gender.
 Dr. Glahn’s more than twenty books reveal her interests in bioethics, sexuality, and biblical women.
 She has also written eleven Bible studies in the Coffee Cup Bible Study series.
 A regular blogger at Engage, bible.org’s site for women in Christian leadership, she is the owner of Aspire Productions, and served as editor-in-chief for Kindred Spirit from 1999 to 2016.
 She and her husband have one adult daughter.

 Dr. Basselin taught at multiple colleges throughout the Chicago area before coming to DTS in 2013.
-With research interests in theology of disability and weakness, as well as the interaction between theology, culture, and literature, he is well suited for his role in the Department of Media Arts and Worship.
+With research interests in theology of disability and weakness, as well as the interaction between theology, culture, and literature, he served as the Assistant Professor role in the Department of Media Arts and Worship and was also the director of the Media Arts apprenticeship program at DTS.
 He is on the editorial board for Christian Scholar’s Review.
-Dr. Basselin also serves as the director of the Media Arts apprenticeship program at DTS and enjoys collaborating with his students.
 He and his wife, Robin, have four children and enjoy road trips and camping.